hapax/hapax.github.io/assets/teaching.md

 This is because maths is not walking; it's hiking.
 It's a way of encountering and understanding and exploring the world using formal systems.

-Sure, you can't hike without walking, and you need plenty of practice if you want to become a good hiker.
-The best way to bring students along is to provide motivation, to provide interest, and to empower them.
 But maths curricula, at least in Australia and North America, insist on marching students through the scrubland.